-A proactive defense against transactional cyberfraud requires acceptance of a basic premise: Any company of any size could at any time discover evidence of a fraud or unauthorized transaction that has already been committed or is in progress.
+A proactive defense against transactional cyber fraud requires acceptance of a basic premise: Any company, of any size, could at any time discover evidence of a fraud or unauthorized transaction that has already been committed or is in progress.

 Cyber fraudsters can be just as stealthy as perpetrators who relied (and still rely) on conventional methods such as check forging, kiting and account skimming - and the speed of digital transactions often works to their advantage.
 Assuming the inevitability of fraud or unauthorized transactions is an essential part of any mitigation strategy.
-A slow, ineffective response to a cybercrime often can reflect a lack of planning and comprehensive risk management.
+A slow, ineffective response to a cyber crime often can be traced back to a lack of planning and comprehensive risk management.